SteeltoeOSS/Documentation/api/v3/stream/rabbit-binder.md

 For each consumer group, a `Queue` is bound to that `TopicExchange`.
 Each consumer instance has a corresponding RabbitMQ `Consumer` instance for its group's `Queue`.
 For partitioned producers and consumers, the queues are suffixed with the partition index and use the partition index as the routing key.
-For anonymous consumers (i.e. those with no `group` property), an auto-delete queue (with a randomized unique name) is used.
+For anonymous consumers (those with no `group` property), an auto-delete queue (with a randomized unique name) is used.

 By using the optional `autoBindDlq` option, you can configure the binder to create and configure dead-letter queues (DLQs) (and a dead-letter exchange `DLX`, as well as routing infrastructure).
 By default, the dead letter queue has the name of the destination, appended with `.dlq`.